anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 > Security

-* You can control access or auth with iam
 * encryption in flight using https endpoints
 * encryption at rest using kms
-* you can also implement encryption on client side
+* encryption on client side can be implemented
 * vpc endpoints are allowed, so that an ec2 instance in a private subnet can access the kinesis stream

 #### 1.1.2 Kinesis Data Firehose

-* Kinesis data stream can be a producer
-* Can read up to 1MB, it can do data transformation with Lambda, and it will try to batch writes into the destination
 * Firehose is near-real-time, min 60s latency
+* Can read up to 1MB
 * All failed data, source records, transformation failures, can go to another S3 bucket
-* Unlike data stream, Firehose has automatic scaling
-* Pay for the amount of aata going through Firehose
-* Spark/HCL cannot read from KDF, only from data stream
+* Spark/HCL cannot read from KDF, only from data stream #TODO

+Producers:

+* Kinesis data stream

+Destinations

+* S3
+  * buffer size range is from 1MB to 128MB. buffer interval is from 60s to 90s. firehose can raise buffer size dynamically. data delivery failures, auto retries up to 24h
+  * By default, firehose-s3 default prefix is already based on year,months,day,hour. if we have many devices, we want to use custom prefix based on device and date (in our example, once a day)
+  * If the queries are limited to one day's logs, rotate directories daily
+* Redshift (first S3, then copy through S3)
+* OpenSearch
-Destinations: S3, Redshift (first S3, then copy through S3), ElasticSearch.
-Also 3rd party destinations like datadog, splunk, mongodb. and also custom destinations, like http endpoint. **Lambda is not a possible destination**
+* Also 3rd party destinations like datadog, splunk, mongodb
+* also custom destinations, like http endpoint
+* **Lambda is not a possible destination**

 Firehose accumulates records in a buffer, which is flushed based on time and size rules.
 If size, if you make the rule of 32mb, then if that buffer size is reached, it's flushed. for time, if you set 2mins, it's flushed every 2mins.
 It can automatically increase the buffer size to increase throughput.
 For high throughput scenarios, use buffer size limit.
-For low throughput, use buffer time limit
+For low throughput, use buffer time limit.

 Differences with data stream

+#TODO make table, research more differences

 * Data stream, you have to write custom code for producer and consumer
   * Firehose: fully managed